heribertolugo/ImageToLockscreen/README.md

 ### Install
 This app was built using WPF.
 Meaning it is not a straight forward process to create a portable version.
 So the easiest and faster choice to make a release is to publish an installable version, which is what I did.
+Go into release from the "Code" tab.
+Choose a release, and under "Assets", click setup.zip under that release (or download the source and compile yourself).
 Unzip the files and then run the setup.exe.
 There is no sensible reason or requirement for this app to be installed, so at some point I might look into creating a portable.